Who Was Persephone? Consort of Hades & Goddess of Spring

 persephone

-The goddess Persephone served in many roles across Greek mythology.
+The goddess Persephone served many roles in Greek mythology.
 Her relationship with Hades remains one of the most infamous stories in the Greek mythological canon, specifically, the various versions of how Hades and Persephone came to be a couple.
-Additionally, as Queen of the Underworld, she played an essential part in multiple other great stories from Hercules and Orpheus to Sisyphus and beyond.
+Additionally, as Queen of the Underworld, she played an essential part in multiple other great stories, from Hercules and Orpheus to Sisyphus and beyond.

 proserpine

-As Demeter’s daughter, and because of her close relationship with her mother, Persephone and her mother had the collective titles of “The Two Demeters” and “The Two Goddesses” to represent both the intimate nature of their relationship and their shared agricultural duties.
+As Demeter’s daughter, and because of her close relationship with her mother, Persephone and her mother were known together as “The Two Demeters” and “The Two Goddesses” to represent both the intimate nature of their relationship and their shared agricultural duties.
+The pair of goddesses are celebrated together as an inseparable pair in the Homeric Hymn to Demeter.

 Get the latest articles delivered to your inbox